The six quotients of modern leadership

 DIGITAL QUOTIENT (DQ)

-The Digital Quotient (DQ) assesses digital readiness and ability to evolve your technology skills.
+The Digital Quotient (DQ) assesses digital readiness and the ability to develop and advance technology skills.
 Today, digital technology is increasingly integrated into jobs.
 It could be something simple as meeting over Zoom or sharing documents on a cloud-based application to more complicated systems such as data analytics or generative AI.

 Leaders with a high DQ: